Commercial Auto Insurance Gainesville FL | Upload Vehicles & Drivers

 What Affects Your Commercial Auto Premium in Gainesville

-Driver history: MVRs (motor vehicle records) for every listed driver are the single biggest pricing factor.
-DUIs, serious violations, and at-fault accidents can significantly increase or even disqualify coverage.
+Driver history: MVRs (motor vehicle records) for every listed driver can strongly affect pricing and market availability.
+DUIs, serious violations, and at-fault accidents can increase premium or narrow options.
 Screen your drivers before putting them behind a wheel with your name on it.

 Vehicle type and use: A cargo van making 40 deliveries a day in campus traffic rates differently than a pickup truck that occasionally hauls equipment to job sites.
 Annual mileage, primary use, and vehicle weight all factor into pricing.